Regularizing Attention Networks for Anomaly Detection in Visual Question Answering: Anomaly Detection in VQA

 where $(\mathbf{v}',\mathbf{q}')$ is sampled from selected anomaly datasets, $P_\text{anomaly}$, and $\lambda$ is a hyperparameter.
 If the high order attention is used, we also regularize all elements in the multi-order attention maps.

-Note that a uniform distribution is the optimal solution for maximizing the regularization term in Eq~(\ref{eq:ad_training}), which is a constraint on $\sum_{i=1}^{K}\sum_{j=1}^{M}{A_{ij}}=1$ such that $A_{ij} \in \left[0,1\right]$ (see the proof in Appendix B).
+Note that a uniform distribution is the optimal solution for maximizing the regularization term in Eq~(\ref{eq:ad_training}), which is a constraint on $\sum_{i=1}^{K}\sum_{j=1}^{M}{A_{ij}}=1$ such that $A_{ij} \in \left[0,1\right]$.
 Maximizing entropy of the attention distribution makes MAPs on anomalies close to zero, and the VQA models can easily distinguish anomalies from normal samples by the MAPs.